mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 The value used by the operator to look for has to be entered by the user.
 On most column types, a text field is used.
 However, a custom component can be rendered instead.

-In this demo the Rating column reuses the numeric filter and the same rating component is used to the enter the value of the filter.
+In this demo, the Rating column reuses the numeric filter and the same rating component is used to the enter the value of the filter.

 {{"demo": "pages/components/data-grid/filtering/ExtendNumericOperator.js", "bg": "inline", "defaultCodeOpen": false}}

-### Reuse filter operators on a custom column type
+### Reuse filter operators

 When defining a [custom column type](/components/data-grid/columns/#custom-column-types), the added operators are the same from the type that was extended.

-In this demo a `price` column type (used by Total is USD) is defined extending the `number` column type.
+In this demo, a `price` column type (used by Total is USD) is defined extending the `number` column type.
 Instead of adding all numeric operators, only the operators `<` and `>` are kept.
 Furthermore, the "$" prefix is added to the input component with the `InputComponentProps` prop.